 To do that, you want to look at your website stats.
 Do you have a tracking program installed?
 The chances are that your web host is running some default tracking for you, and while that’s better than nothing, you want to make sure you get good data.

 If you haven’t already done so, install Google Analytics on your blog.
 It’s free, potent, and super easy to add.
-Once you have Analytics up and running, wait a few days to collect valuable data and then return to this.
+Once you have Analytics up and running, wait a few days to collect valuable data and return to this.

 Look at your stats and figure out what your most popular posts are.
 You can do this in Google Analytics by going to “Behavior > Site Content > All Pages.”
 That will give you a list of pages (or posts if it’s a blog) on your website ranked by how often they were visited.